Getting your Trinity Audio player ready...

 Hellie cut a glance at me, eager to hunt.

-According to my grimoire, her kind was the only one who could destroy them.
-But, most importantly, feeding on the avatars extended her life and, by association, mine.
+According to my grimoire, her kind could destroy the avatars.
+But, more important, feeding on them extended her life and, by association, mine.

 Killing.